ChrisSantosLang/redscience/docs/source/devenvironment.rst

 which people form communities may change over the next 20 years, but bulk-searches through “what’s out there” will likely be part of the mix.
 **PyPI** is python’s standard index, so it is a natural place for a bulk-search.
-Users may not need to use PyPI to install your software, if they can run it “in the Cloud” via Colab, but being in the index may be crucial to being discoverable.
+Users may not need to use PyPI to install your software if they can run it “in the Cloud” via Colab, but being indexed in PyPI may be crucial to being discoverable.
 Linking to PyPI is an optional step in this curriculum, but the package is set up to permit it.